bjoernboeckle/mqtt-presence/README.md

     mqtt-presence

-or using conle ui (testing purposes)
+or using console ui (testing purposes)

     mqtt-presence --ui console